-A free version of NordLocker is available which limits users to 5 GB of encrypted data.
+A free version of NordLocker is available, which limits users to 2 GB of encrypted data.
 Free users can, however, decrypt files of any size sent to them.

 As with the NordVPN service, you can try 30 days of NordLocker Premium out for free with a no-quibble money-back guarantee.

-It should be noted that a subscription model for the kind of thing which is normally offered as a stand-alone app did raise eyebrows here in the ProPrivacy office, although, there may be good reasons for it.
+It should be noted that a subscription model for the kind of thing which is normally offered as a stand-alone app raised eyebrows here in the ProPrivacy office, although there may be good reasons for it.

 - Client-side (e2e) encryption

 - New improved file management sidebar, with the ability to sort through lockers quickly to see their contents.

 - Easy to access Locker information; monitor the locker size and other useful data from the new locker management sidebar

 - New file manager sidebar lets you check file details on the fly

 - Share Locker feature lets you easily share lockers with any NordLocker user via email